• Skip to primary navigation

 The example Zobler provided is a $10 million property at the time it is occupied.
 Assuming that happens in 2030, the property would normally generate $120,838 in property tax revenue to the CRA.
 Between its base rebate and other factors, it would be eligible for 89.5 percent in rebates, and would have to pay just under $13,000 a year in taxes.
 Its tax savings over the four years that it is eligible for the rebate would be $432,600.

-Zobler wanted the tax incentives to apply to all development with investments of $3 million and more, including housing.
+Zobler wanted the tax incentives to apply to all development with eventual assessed values of $3 million and more, including housing.
 Council member Theresa Pontieri immediately killed that.
 “I won’t support incentive grants for residential,” she said.
 “And I certainly wouldn’t support impact fee relief for residential.”

 “You can go higher than three, but a minimum of three stories, because the whole point of the CRA and this vertical incentive is density,” Norris said.
 “The whole point of this is to go vertical instead of horizontal.”
 The Promenade, for example, a $79 million investment, is expected to generate more tax revenue than a Target or a Walmart.
-It is not clear if the Promenade will be eligible for the program.
+The Promenade, like the data center going up along Town Center Boulevard, will not be eligible for the program since they are already here.
+A key part of the program is its “but-for” principles: but for a series of incentive provisions, new development would not occur.

 Pontieri and the rest of the council also opposed incentives to include impact fees, which the Zobler plan would have forgiven–with the exception of the deferment of utility connection fees.
 Pontieri was also opposed to exempting eligible companies from paying into the public art fund the council approved last year.